 Titles of Mary

-some Christian traditions such as the Eastern Orthodox or Catholics, but not others, e.g. the Protestants.
+Christian traditions such as the Eastern Orthodox or Catholics, but not others, e.g. the Protestants.
 Common titles for Mary

-include Mother of God (Theotokos), The Blessed Virgin Mary (also abbreviated to "BVM"), Our Lady (Notre Dame,
+include Mother of God (Theotokos), The Blessed Virgin Mary (also abbreviated to "BVM"), Our Lady (Notre Dame, Nuestra

-Church, and all Eastern Catholic Churches as Theotokos, a title recognized at the Third Ecumenical Council (held at Ephesus to address
+all Eastern Catholic Churches as Theotokos, a title recognized at the Third Ecumenical Council (held at Ephesus to address

 literally means "Godbearer".
 The equivalent phrase "Mater Dei", (Mother of God) is more common in Latin